benjbuch/octo_waffle/part_02-data_structures.md

         ## [1] "d" "f" "m"

-You can get the object’s class with `class(...)` and the attributes associated with it with `attributes(...)`.
+You can get the object’s class with `class(x)` and the attributes associated with it with `attributes(x)`.

-> Having said that `print(...)` is aware of an object’s class, be
+> Having said that `print` is aware of an object’s class, be reminded:
-> reminded: The *good thing* is that `print(...)` will show you only the
+> The *good thing* is that `print(x)` will show you only the ‘important’
-> ‘important’ aspects of the object.
-The *bad thing* is that you can
+> aspects of the object.
+The *bad thing* is that you can easily think
-> easily think that you are seeing the real object.
-In reality, you are
+> that you are seeing the real object.
+In reality, you are just seeing
-> just seeing the self-portrait of the object that it wants you to see.
+> the self-portrait of the object that it wants you to see.

 ## Vectorization in R